 “In today’s society, we need leaders with authenticity, passion and intention,” says Assistant Director of Leadership Programs Kaylyn O’Brien ’12.
-“Leadership Institute 2018 will be a conference experience dedicated to the exploration of self, designed to help students cultivate their passions and learn how to leverage those passions with intention.”
+“The Leadership Institute 2018 conference was dedicated to the exploration of self and designed to help students cultivate their passions and learn how to leverage those passions with intention.”

 A key feature of the Leadership Institute is the emphasis on autonomy that allows students to design their own conference experience.
-Students can choose what workshops they attend as well as the topics they discuss in their “Home Groups,” small clusters of participants who reflect and debrief about their conference experience.
+Students choose what workshops they attend as well as the topics they discuss in their “Home Groups,” small clusters of participants who reflect and debrief about their conference experience.